grafana/grafana/docs/sources/explore/_index.md

 ## Split and compare

-The split view provides an easy way to compare graphs and tables side-by-side or to look at related data together on one page.
+The split view provides an easy way to compare visualizations side-by-side or to look at related data together on one page.

 To open the split view: